-During the Preliminary Engineering Phase, SFMTA develops initial drawings and test the feasibility of the proposed project.
-When applicable, this phase also includes California Environmental Quality Act (CEQA) and/or the National Environmental Policy Act (NEPA) review.
-Deliverables for this phase includes; Preliminary Development Report, and if applicable Environmental Impact Report or Environmental Impact Statement.
+During the Preliminary Engineering phase, SFMTA develops initial drawings and tests the feasibility of the proposed project.
+When applicable, this phase includes environmental review through the California Environmental Quality Act (CEQA) and/or the National Environmental Policy Act (NEPA).
+The deliverables for this phase include the Preliminary Development Report, and if applicable, the Environmental Impact Report or Environmental Impact Statement.